Home — Modular ADU vs. Block-Built

 Comparing the Tradeoffs

-Both prefab and stick‑built ADUs have benefits and limitations.
-Stick‑built offers maximum flexibility in design and finishes, while prefab emphasizes speed and efficiency.
-Florida homeowners should also weigh factors such as hurricane safety requirements, financing options, and appraised value when deciding which build type to pursue.
+Both prefab and block‑built ADUs have benefits and limitations.
+Block‑built construction offers maximum flexibility in design, finishes, and structural durability, while prefab emphasizes speed and efficiency.
+Florida homeowners should also weigh factors such as hurricane safety requirements, financing options, and long-term property value when deciding which build type to pursue.

 Manufactured tiny homes in Florida